JordanLeich/Dead-End/README.md

   decision you make has a cause and effect while some lead you to fortune and others lead you to death.

 # Features 🌟
-- Unlockable achievements with varying difficulty
+- Unlock-able achievements with varying difficulty
 - XP progression system to keep you climbing the ropes
 - Difficulty system built for newcomers or experts
 - Currency system with a merchant to buy unique items